jmaraya1229/horiseon-webpage/README.md

 * Changed ".header div" to ".nav" to reflect "nav" tag in html file.
 * Changed ".header div ul" to ".nav ul" to reflect "ul" tag in the "nav" tag in html file.
 * Changed ".header div ul li" to ".nav ul li" to reflect "li" tag in the "nav" tag in the html file.
-* Removed classes ".benefit-lead", ".benefit-brand", and ".benefit-cost" to consolidate their codes underneath new class ".benefits article".
+* Removed classes ".benefit-lead", ".benefit-brand", and ".benefit-cost" to consolidate their codes underneath new class selector ".benefits article".
-* Removed classes ".benefits-lead h3", ".benefits-brand h3", and ".benefits-cost h3" to consolidate h3 code under ".benefit h3"
+* Removed classes ".benefits-lead h3", ".benefits-brand h3", and ".benefits-cost h3" to consolidate h3 code under new class selector ".benefit h3"
-* Removed classes ".benefit-lead img", ".benefit-brand img", and ".benefit-cost img" then consolidated their img code under class ".benefit img"
+* Removed classes ".benefit-lead img", ".benefit-brand img", and ".benefit-cost img" then consolidated their img code under new class selector ".benefit img"
-* Removed classes ".search-engine-optimization", ".online-reputation-management", and ".social-media marketing", then consolidated the code under the class ".content article"
+* Removed classes ".search-engine-optimization", ".online-reputation-management", and ".social-media marketing", then consolidated the code under new class selector ".content article"
 * Removed classes ".search-engine-optimization img", ".online-reputation-management img", and ".social-media-marketing img".
-Then consolidated the img code under ".content img".
+Then consolidated the img code under new class selector ".content img".
-* Removed classes ".search-engine-optimization h2", ".online-reputation-management h2", and ".social-media-marketing h2", then consolidated the code under class tag ".content h2".
+* Removed classes ".search-engine-optimization h2", ".online-reputation-management h2", and ".social-media-marketing h2", then consolidated the code under new class selector ".content h2".

 ## Screenshot of live Github repo
 ![screenshot](assets/images/github-horiseon-webpage-screenshot.png)